A simple definition of a warehouse is:

 - reorder cycle policy.

 Both are applicable to humanitarian situations and have associated pros and cons.
-Note that economic order quantity (EOQ) in practice only works in a fairly stable environment where demand variability and replenishment lead-time are reasonably stable and predictable.
+Note that EOQ in practice only works in a fairly stable environment where demand variability and replenishment lead-time are reasonably stable and predictable.
 This is not the case in an emergency.
 Economic order quantity is applicable in more stable environments such as refugee camps and perhaps later in a relief/recovery phase.

 Inventory management in an emergency is more ‘project based’, matching supply with demand in a rapidly changing environment.
 This requires building a supply chain that has a high level of flexibility and adaptability, with rapid identification of need and rapid fulfilment of that need through the supply chain.